home-assistant/home-assistant.io/source/_integrations/openai_conversation.markdown

 {% include integrations/option_flow.md %}
 {% configuration_basic %}
 Prompt Template:
   description: The starting text for the AI language model to generate new text from.
 This text can include information about your Home Assistant instance, devices, and areas and is written using [Home Assistant Templating](/docs/configuration/templating/).
+You can add your home location, your name, and your preferences to get more personalized responces.

 Completion Model:
   description: The GPT language model is used for text generation.
 You can find more details on the available models in the [OpenAI GPT-3 Documentation](https://platform.openai.com/docs/models/gpt-3), [OpenAI GPT-3.5 Documentation](https://platform.openai.com/docs/models/gpt-3-5), or [OpenAI GPT-4 and GPT-4 Turbo Documentation](https://platform.openai.com/docs/models/gpt-4-and-gpt-4-turbo).
 The default is "gpt-3.5-turbo".
+The latest available model at the time of writing this text is [GPT-4 Turbo](https://help.openai.com/en/articles/8555510-gpt-4-turbo)

 Maximum Tokens to Return in Response:
   description: The maximum number of words or "tokens" that the AI model should generate in its completion of the prompt.
 For more information, see the [OpenAI Completion Documentation](https://platform.openai.com/docs/guides/completion/introduction).